VISITING THE PATCH

 All you need to know about visiting The Patch

 The Patch is at Kilduff Farm just outside Athelstaneford in East Lothian.
 The postcode for the farm is EH39 5BD.
+Access to The Patch is from the B1343.
 The Patch and parking will be clearly signposted so you won’t miss it!

 The Patch will be open on the following dates and times in October 2019: